-Since that time he has worked hard to improve services and facilities in Glen Waverley and the wider City of Monash while keeping Monash rates as low as possible.
+Since that time he has worked hard to improve services and facilities across the City of Monash while keeping Monash rates as low as possible.

-Geoff is a lawyer at a national commercial law firm and serves on a number of boards and committees including as a Trustee Director of a major industry superannuation fund.
+Geoff is a lawyer who previously worked at a national commercial law firm.
+He serves on a number of boards and committees including as a Director of a major industry superannuation fund.

 During his time on Council, Geoff has played a prominent role at the local, state and national levels - including as a Board member of the Metropolitan Fire Brigade (MFB), President of the Australian Local Government Association (ALGA) and President of the Municipal Association of Victoria (MAV).
 As part of his role as ALGA President, Geoff was a full member of the Council of Australian Governments (COAG) and represented Australian local government there alongside the Prime Minister and state and territory leaders.